mozilla/mig/doc/modules.rst

 		ValidateParameters() error
 	}

-A module must have a unique name.
-A good practice is to use the same name for the module name as for the Go package name.
+Any run-specific information should be associated with this object and not with the Moduler or stored in a global variable.
+It should be possible for multiple runs of the module to execute simultaneously.

 The code sample below shows how the ``example`` module uses package name ``example`` and registers with name ``example``.

 .. code:: go